 Advocacy & Policy

-Click the take action button below and thank Congress for supporting the H.R.
-2575, the Save American Workers Act.
-Taking action will also send a letter to both of your senators, urging them to consider similar bipartisan legislation, S. 1188, the Forty Hours is Full-time Act of 2013.
+Click the take action button below and send a letter to both of your senators, urging them to support S. 1188, the Forty Hours is Full-time Act of 2013.

 In less than 8 months, unless limited transition relief applies, “large” employers will be required to comply with key elements of the Affordable Care Act.
 Perhaps the health care law’s most visible change will be its treatment of employees who work 30 hours a week as “full-time.”
 Employers across the country will be forced to accept this arbitrary definition, despite an almost universally accepted definition of a 40-hour week as full-time.